ThivyaTS/Artificial-Intelligence-Project/BITI1113/README.md

 ##  B. ABSTRACT

-&nbsp; &nbsp; According to Nielsen’s Music 360 2014 study, 93 % of the U.S. population listens to music, defrayal quite twenty five hours every week electronic jamming intent on their favorite tunes.
+According to Nielsen’s Music 360 2014 study, 93 % of the U.S. population listens to music, defrayal quite twenty five hours every week electronic jamming intent on their favorite tunes.
 Recommender systems have taken the diversion and e-commerce industries by storm.
 Amazon, Netflix, and Spotify square measure nice examples.

-&nbsp; &nbsp; In this project, we've designed, enforced and analyzed song recommendation systems exploitation varied algorithms.
+In this project, we've designed, enforced and analyzed song recommendation systems exploitation varied algorithms.
 Music recommendation may be a terribly difficult drawback as we've to structure music during a method that we have a tendency to advocate the favourite songs to users that is rarely a precise prediction. it's dynamic and generally influenced by factors apart from users’ or songs’ listening history.
 We've used Million Song Dataset , a freely-available collection of audio options and data for 1,000,000 contemporary music genre tracks provided by Echo Nest, to seek out the correlations between users and songs and to find out from the previous listening history of users to provide recommendations for songs that users would like to pay attention most.
 We will discuss the issues we have a tendency to Janus-faced, ways we've enforced, results and analysis.
 We have achieved best results exploitation neural network cooperative filtering formula.

 ## C.  DATASET